fbpx

 It might be something like ‘This is too hard to do’, or ‘I don’t know how to do this’, or ‘I don’t know if this is what I want’.
 Uncover all the thoughts behind your feelings of disbelief or doubtfulness or fear – and write them down.

-Then remind yourself that these thoughts are just choices.
-Your mind is bringing them up in an effort to protect you – but that doesn’t mean you have to believe them.
-Tell your mind, ‘No worries – I’ll figure this out.
+Then, remind yourself that these thoughts are just choices.
+Your human brain is bringing them up to protect you – it wants you to avoid any risks by keeping everything as it is – but that doesn’t mean you have to believe these limiting thoughts.

-From that place, look back to where you are now and you tell your present self the how – all the steps you took to accomplish the goal and all the things you did to overcome the obstacles on your way.
+Imagine yourself at the place in the future when your goal has been completed.
+From that place, look back to where you are now, and you tell your present self the how – all the steps you took to accomplish the goal and what you did to overcome the obstacles on your way.
+Write these steps down; they build your action plan.

-The process of goal-setting – An example
+The process of goal-setting – A personal example

-1 to 3 – Choose a goal, be specific, write it down
+Tip 1 to 3 – Choose a goal, be specific, write it down

 I want to increase my fitness levels by becoming a better runner.
-On my birthday – in 6 weeks time – I run from home to Bondi (across the suburbs) and then back home (along the coastal walk).
+On my birthday – in 6 weeks’ time – I run from home to Bondi (across the suburbs) and then back home (along the coastal walk).
 That’s about 15 km and will take me about 2 hours.

-4 – Stretch yourself and appreciate negative feelings
+Tip 4 – Stretch yourself and appreciate negative feelings

-5 – Uncover negative thoughts and question/replace them
+Tip 5 – Uncover negative thoughts and question/replace them

 My original thoughts: